 SunCoast Power Project is an $106.7million development of a new dual-circuit 132kV power line on the Sunshine Coast between Palmwoods and West Maroochydore.

 Approved in April 2011 following a Community Infrastructure Designation (CID) process, the project was planned in support of the increasing demand on current supply capacity in the region, due to a range of residential, business and industrial growth factors.

-The project scope has been optimised to meet immediate electricity requirements and consequently, Energex will not be proceeding with the Pacific Paradise leg of the initially proposed upgrade and will reassess its requirement in the future.
+The project scope has been optimised to meet immediate electricity requirements and consequently we won't be proceeding with the Pacific Paradise leg of the initially proposed upgrade and will reassess its requirement in the future.